 Acceptance criteria will vary depending on the method, matrix, and concentration.
-The concentration range should be either near the middle of the calibration range or near the maximum contaminant level (MCL), whichever is lower.
-Alternatively, prepare your own QC standard and calculate acceptance limits as $\pm 2$ standard deviations based on analysis of $\geq 20$ replicates, unless the method specifies acceptance limits.
+Target the concentration range to fall near the middle of the calibration range or near the maximum contaminant level (MCL), whichever is lower.
+Alternatively, prepare your own QC standard and calculate acceptance limits as ± 2 standard deviations based on analysis of ≥ 20 replicates, unless the method specifies acceptance limits.